wpcasarin/web-img-compress/README.md

-# web-img-compress
+## web-img-compress
-Web app for image compression using python as backend
+A Web App to compress images using `python` with `flask` framework, still a work progress but functional.